-Figure 1 depicts how much more primitive the 3S imperatives (Satiety, Sex, and Safety) are than emotion and consciousness.
+Figure 1 depicts how much more primitive the 3S imperatives (Satiety, Sex, and Safety) are than emotions and consciousness.

 Sex reproduction started nearly 2 billion years ago with the invertebrates.
 It’s built very deeply into our genetic code.